krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Tune Shuffle File Buffer

 Disk access is slower when compared to in-memory data access as it involves a serialization process that takes up time and resources.
 We can reduce disk I/O costs by introducing a shuffle read/write file buffer in the memory.

 Set the:
 * spark.shuffle.file.buffer

 ### Tune Shuffle Partitions value

-The shuffle-partition means the number of partitions generated after each transformation step that causes data shuffling, such as join(), agg(), reduce(), etc. By setting spark.sql.shuffle.partitions property, you can decide the level of parallelism in your Spark application.
+The shuffle-partition means the number of partitions generated after each transformation step that causes data shuffling, such as join(), agg(), reduce(), etc.
+By setting spark.sql.shuffle.partitions property, you can decide the level of parallelism in your Spark application.

 Set the:
 * spark.sql.shuffle.partitions

-## Optimizing Spark program
+## Optimizing Spark program <a id="OptimizationsProgram"></a>

 ### Broadcast Join

 If you are joining a big table with a small table.
 During this join operation, more shuffling will happen.
 We can avoid shuffling by using a broadcast join.
 It will copy a small table to every node where the executor is running.

 ```
 from pyspark.sql.functions import broadcastemp_df = spark.sql("select id, name, dept_id from employee")